Skitcatt/paper/paper.md

 Figure: image of a sesame seed bun, reeeally close up

 # Conclusions
 We have made fantastic insight into the burgeoning science of burger dynamics.
-Nonetheless, questions remain unanswered, so we should definitely get more funding.
+Nonetheless, hamburgers remain uneaten, so we should definitely get more chicken nuggets.